Integration of payment methods

 Depending on the payment gateway, you might also need to set up a merchant account.
 However, some payment gateway providers offer both payment gateway and merchant account functionalities for simplified payment processing.

 After signing up with the payment gateway, you’ll need API keys.
-These keys connect your website to the gateway securely, allowing communication between them.
+These keys connect the website to the gateway securely, allowing communication between them.
 Then comes a decision point: you’ll need to choose between a hosted payment page or custom integration

 Choosing a payment gateway provider

-Security is paramount when handling sensitive financial information.
+• Security is paramount when handling sensitive financial information.
 Thus, look for a payment gateway that prioritizes security features like PCI compliance, data encryption, and fraud prevention tools.
-Don’t compromise on the safety of your customers’ data.
+Don’t compromise on the safety of customers’ data.

 Popular payment gateway providers